vnkusnadi/Business-Intelligence-Descicion-Descicion-Project/README.md

 Welcome to my **Business Intelligence & Decision Analytics academic project repository**!
 Here, I document the journey of collaboratively building, training, and evaluating **machine learning models** for business intelligence solutions with a friend, focusing on practical data-driven decision-making.

+In our academic projects, we followed **three clear phases**:

+1️⃣ **Phase 1: Data Split** – dividing the dataset into training and testing sets to ensure accurate model evaluation.
+2️⃣ **Phase 2: Data Cleaning** – handling missing values, encoding categorical data, and normalizing features to prepare the data for modeling.
+3️⃣ **Phase 3: Model Implementation and Analysis** – applying and tuning machine learning models while tracking error rates and insights for business intelligence decision-making.

+These phases structured our workflow for consistent, professional academic projects and results.
 ---

 ## 🚀 Project Overview